wieslawsoltes/AvaloniaBook/Chapters/Chapter21.md

 Compare pixels to baseline image using e.g., `ImageMagick` or custom diff with tolerance.
 Keep baselines per theme/resolution to avoid false positives.

+If you need Avalonia to drive the render loop before reading pixels, call `CaptureRenderedFrame()` instead of `GetLastRenderedFrame()`—it schedules a composition pass and forces a render tick.
+This mirrors what desktop renderers do when they flush the `CompositionTarget`, keeping the snapshot pipeline close to production.

 ## 5. Organizing tests

 - **ViewModel tests**: no Avalonia dependencies; test commands and property changes (fastest).